bparanj/crystal/programming/javascript/vue/navigate.md

 - **Layouts:** Putting a `default.vue` file in `layouts` applies a shared layout to all pages.
 - **Components:** Creating a `components` directory and importing components into pages allows for reusable UI elements, promoting code reuse and consistency.

-This setup gives you a small, functional Nuxt app that demonstrates basic routing, a shared layout, and reusable components, forming a foundation for more complex projects.
+This gives a functional Nuxt app with basic routing, a shared layout, and reusable components.